amuzetnoM/research/head_1/frameworks/self_awareness/README.md

 The Self-Awareness Framework creates a foundation for AI systems to monitor their own operations, analyze their performance, and adapt their behavior based on insights.
 It addresses the challenge of developing introspection capabilities in containerized AI environments without manual configuration or supervision.

 Key principles:

 - **Autonomous operation**: Functions without human intervention after initial connection
 - **Zero-configuration**: Minimizes setup requirements for ease of adoption
 - **Resource efficiency**: Adapts monitoring intensity based on system load
 - **Intelligent insights**: Provides actionable observations about AI performance

+> **Update**: The framework now uses REST APIs and Server-Sent Events (SSE) instead of WebSockets, providing a more maintainable and scalable architecture with better compatibility with existing infrastructure like load balancers and proxies.

 ## Architecture